g-rashidian/FishGrowth/README.md

 Excel or any text editor.
 Fill in your experimental data following the provided format.
 Once completed, you can import it using the `import_fish_data()` function.***

+you should set the working directory to the folder where you saved the file using setwd(“path/to/your/folder”)

+df \<- import_fish_data(‘my_study.csv’)

+or you use relative path to import data, however I reccommend using absolute path to avoid confusion.

 ***The following steps assume you have either simulated data or imported your own data using the template.***